 There are numerous third-party applications available for taking screenshots.
 We handpicked some of the most popular applications among them categorized based on the platforms.
 Download and install them as per your requirements.

-- Gadwin PrintScreen: A simple screenshot software which can capture the entire screen, the active window, or a specified area of the Windows.
+- Gadwin PrintScreen: A simple screenshot software that can capture the entire screen, the active window, or a specified area of the Windows.
 Hotkeys can be used for better image capture.

 - Greenshot: It is an open-source screen capture software for Windows which is one of the most popular among these.